USFWS/secas/_posts/2024-03-20-Emerging-Leaders-Reflections-on-the-Southeast-Landscape-of-the-Future-Summit.md

 **Purpose**

 The Southeast Landscape of the Future Summit was more than a gathering of minds—it was a deliberate and strategic endeavor to redefine the trajectory of conservation efforts across the Southeast region.
-At its core, the summit aimed to provide a medium for senior leaders, emerging voices, and stakeholders from various backgrounds to come together with a shared purpose: envisioning and shaping a more sustainable and resilient future for the Southeast landscape.
+At its core, the summit aimed to provide a medium for senior leaders, emerging voices, and stakeholders from various backgrounds to come together with a shared purpose: envisioning and shaping a more sustainable and resilient future for the Southeast landscape.<!--more-->

 The summit sought to transcend traditional boundaries and foster collaboration across organizational, disciplinary, and cultural divides.
 It was a call to action, inviting participants to collectively define a shared vision for conservation that acknowledges the interconnectedness of ecological, social, and economic systems.